by David Raskin, Friends Board President

 We are pleased to report the exciting developments in the battles to save the Izembek and Arctic Refuges from destructive developments.
 These and other issues are discussed below.

 On 29 March 2019, Friends and eight national conservation organizations scored a major victory when the Federal District Court in Anchorage granted the motion for summary judgment in our lawsuit that challenged the legality of the land exchange and road through the heart of the Izembek Wilderness.
 In her opinion that invalidated the land exchange, Judge Gleason ruled that the process for land exchange authorized by the Secretary of Interior was “arbitrary and capricious.”
 This decision halted all activity related to the transfer of Refuge land and the construction of a road.
+Click on the link to view the press release and court opinion.
 We are all extremely indebted to the staff of Trustees for Alaska who did an amazing amount of superb legal work that resulted in this wonderful victory after decades of battling to protect Izembek from this proposed destruction.
 However, this is not the final event, as the road proponents will continue to develop legal and legislative approaches to undue this rejection of the road.
 We and our conservation partners and legal team will closely monitor any such actions and will mount all available legal and legislative challenges to counter any attempt by the Department of Interior (DOI) to revive the unacceptable land exchange and destructive road.
-Check out the Trustees for Alaska press release for more information.

 A parallel campaign has been spearheaded by the Gwich’in people of the United States and Canada to prevent the desecration of this Sacred Land and their subsistence culture and way of life.
 They and scientists and conservationists recently provided powerful testimony on the Arctic Cultural and Coastal Plain Protection Act, H.R.
 1146 introduced by Representatives Huffman and Fitzpatrick to prevent the proposed oil and gas development in the Coastal Plain.
 In furtherance of these goals, the Alaska Wilderness League lured our longtime refuge champion Desiree Sorenson-Groves from the National Wildlife Refuge Association to head the national coalition to protect and preserve the Arctic Refuge.
 We welcome her able and energetic leadership will continue to work closely with Desiree and the coalition.